partofaplan/game-demo/BUILD_WINDOWS.md

 - Executable: `build\Release\TankDuel.exe` (Visual Studio) or `build\TankDuel.exe` (MinGW)
 - Installer packages (if `-p` used): `build\*.exe`, `build\*.msi`, `build\*.zip`

+The executable includes the custom tank icon and Windows-specific metadata for a professional appearance.

 ## Running the Game

 Simply double-click `TankDuel.exe` or run from command line: